-In Liberia, a problematic set of contradictions puts girls at risk.
-Many families consider it taboo to discuss sex with their girls, yet society accepts relationships between girls and much older men, and instances of men in positions of authority (such as teachers) exploiting girls for sex are all too common.
-The government passes laws that support and affirm the sexual and reproductive health rights of girls and women, yet these laws often directly contradict accepted cultural practices, and implementation of the laws aren’t well enforced.
+In Liberia, cultural norms, patriarchy, and government inaction all puts girls at risk.
+Discussing sex is considered taboo, which keeps girls disempowered and puts them at risk for exploitation by men in positions of authority (such as teachers).
+While the government has passed laws that support and affirm the sexual and reproductive health rights of girls and women, these laws often directly contradict accepted cultural practices, and implementation of the laws aren’t well enforced.
 (For example, the Children’s Act—which guarantees the rights of children and specifically addresses issues girls face including sexual rights—was passed in 2011, but lawmakers have not made implementation a priority.)

 Global Fund for Women grantee partner HOPE, Inc. works to bridge these gaps, with the ultimate goal of creating a safe, supportive environment for the girls of Liberia to exercise their rights and become the next generation of leaders.